DACA Facts You Must Know to Move Forward

 IF YOU WANT TO HELP THOSE AFFECTED, THIS IS WHAT YOU CAN DO

-The way you can support is by advocating and having an active participation with local and national groups.
-You can help by attending phone banks to answer questions for the community, showing up to actions, donating money to those who will need to apply for renewal by October 5 (they have one month to come up with $495) or providing moral support to those affected.
+You can support the community by advocating and actively participating with local and national groups.
+You can also help by attending phone banks to answer community questions, showing up to actions, donating money to those needing to apply for renewal by October 5 (they have one month to come up with $495), or providing moral support to those affected.

-You can also leave Cheeto in Chief a comment here to let him know how much you disagree with his decision to end DACA.
+You can also leave Cheeto in Chief a comment here to tell him how much you disagree with his decision to end DACA.
 Here’s a sample of an undeserved polite message:

 Mr. President,

-As an American citizen, I am appalled by your decision to terminate protections for 800,000 DACA beneficiaries who pay taxes, attend our colleges and universities, and contribute to our communities as doctors, lawyers, teachers, social workers and business owners.
-Your decision could reduce the U.S. GDP by more than $400 billion over the next decade.
-I urge you to work with Congress to pass a legislative solution that will ensure the protection of those affected by your decision to terminate DACA.
+As an American citizen, I am appalled by your decision to terminate protections for 800,000 DACA beneficiaries who pay taxes, attend our colleges and universities, and contribute to our communities as doctors, lawyers, teachers, social workers, and business owners.
+Your decision could reduce the U.S. GDP by over $400 billion over the next decade.
+I urge you to work with Congress to pass a legislative solution to protect those affected by your decision to terminate DACA.

 You can also bug the bejesus out of your representatives and senators (find them here).
-Call the hell outta them, ask to speak with whoever is in charge of policy or just leave a message.
-As The a Huff Post contributor suggests it, here’s a scripted way but please ad your mojo:
+Call them out, ask to speak with whoever is in charge of policy, or leave a message.
+As a Huff Post contributor suggests it, here’s a scripted way, but please add your mojo:

 Hello,